Stylish apartments in the heart of Amsterdam

 'Anton Heyboer' and 'Ed van der Elsken' Apartments

 On the 15th of May of 2012, the protected monument, now known as Artist House Apartments opened up its 18th century-built legacy to welcome its first guests into their newly renovated apartments.
 These excellently furnished units are located in the heart of Amsterdam’s old city centre.
-The apartments have a fully-equipped kitchen or kitchenette, that comes with a microwave oven, water heating, utensils and cutlery.
+The apartments have a fridge, coffee maker, water heater, utensils and cutlery.
+There is no cooking facility available but enough to make your own breakfast.
 Each unit has there own toilet and bathroom.
-All furnishings are new.

 Free Additional features